wasawi/devart-template/project_summary.md

 ## Description

 Dreamsprawler aims to map people's dreams on a brain.
 It could be rephrased as "a global map of people's dreams".
-Users of the application will be able to descrive their dreams using text, images, videos.. all this data will be uploaded to Google + under #Dreamsprawler hashtag.
+Users of the application will be able to describe their dreams using text, images, videos.
+All this data will be uploaded to Google+ under #Dreamsprawler hashtag.
 Our application will use this data to allow users to revisit other people's dreams.

-To do so, the user will be able to navigate a brain, and that's were all the dreams will be placed.
+To do so, the user will be able to navigate a brain, and that's where all the dreams will be placed.
 Searching for keywords will display their locations in the brain space.
-The mapping between words and brain voxels will be done by using Gallant correlations (www.gallantlab.org).
+Dreamsprawler will also rank the world dream and display top dream text and generated imagery to form a coherent dream story.
+The mapping between words and brain neural responses will be done by using Gallant correlations (www.gallantlab.org).

 ### Inspirations